SasithaLY/Rasa_Motors/README.md

 # Rasa_Motors-1
 Rasa motors app

-This is an mobile app to manage tasks in a automobile service center.
+This is a mobile app to manage tasks in an automobile service center.
+It contains sign-up, sign in, and inventory applications